farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 + log_data/2018/11/2018-11-13-events.json

-### `Schema for Song Play Analysis`
+### `Justify database Schema:`
-Using the song and log datasets, we'll need to create a star schema optimized for queries on song play analysis.
-This includes the following tables.
+Using the song_data and log_datasets, we'll need to create a star schema optimized for queries on song play analysis.
+This includes these following tables.
+The data type schema of all the tables are unchanged from the given two data files.I only made a diverging change in "ts/start_time" column.
+I transformed "start_time" column into six different columns with new "time_table".
+This dis-integration will help us to analyse our time-data into a more segmented form.

 ### Fact Table
 1. **songplays** - records in log data associated with song plays i.e. records with page NextSong with columns ( songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent )